-Estimated 30/06/14 \$000
+Estimated 30/06/15 \$,000

 Gross borrowings 0

-Less: Cash and investments 1,722
+Less: Cash and investments 1,222

-Equals: Net debt -1,722
+Equals: Net debt (1,222)

-Add: Trade and other payables 226
+Add: Trade and other payables 126

-Add: Provisions for employee entitlements 56
+Add: Provisions for employee entitlements 93

-Less: Trade and other receivables 267
+Less: Trade and other receivables 167

-Equals: Net financial liabilities -1,706
+Equals: Net financial liabilities (1,170)

-Net Financial Liabilities Ratio -43%
+Net Financial Liabilities Ratio (31%)

 The negative result indicates that Council is in a net financial assets position.
-The accumulation of cash on hand reflects the under delivery of capital expenditure programs prior to 30 June 2013.
 The local government sector wide results for this financial indicator usually fall between 0% and 100%.
+It is expected however that these amounts of cash on hand will be spent in a strategic manner over the next few years.

-A cash balance of \$1.706M indicates that Council has sufficient capacity to undertake an accelerated capital expenditure program should the soon to be developed asset management plan indicate that this is necessary.
+A cash balance of \$1.222M indicates that Council has sufficient capacity to undertake an accelerated capital expenditure program should the soon to be completed asset management plan indicate that this is necessary.